 Lord of the Chaturdashi Tithi (fourteenth day as per Hindu Panchang) is Shiva himself.
 That is why, in every Hindu month, the fourteenth day of dark fortnight is celebrated as Masik Shivratri (monthly night of the Shiva).
 In astrological classics, this day is considered extremely auspicious.
-As per the calculations of mathematical part of astrology, Mahashivratri takes place when Sun gets in Uttarayana and change of season also goes on.
-Astrology tells that on the fourteenth day, Moon gets weaker.
-As Lord Shiva has established Moon over his forehead, worshipping Him empowers the Moon of the worshipper.
-As Moon is the significator of mind, it gives an additional benefit.
-In other words, worshipping Shiva gives strength to the will-power and induces unbeatable valor as well as toughness in the devotee.
+As per the calculations of the mathematical part of astrology, Mahashivratri 2018 takes place when Sun gets in Uttarayana and change of season also goes on.
+Astrology tells that on the fourteenth day, the Moon gets weaker.
+As Lord Shiva has established the Moon over his forehead, worshiping Him empowers the Moon of the worshiper.
+As the Moon is the significator of mind, it gives an additional benefit.
+In other words, worshiping Shiva gives strength to the will-power and induces unbeatable valor as well as toughness in the devotee.

-If you have any query regarding this festival, put it in the comment below.
+If you have any query regarding Mahashivratri 2018, put it in the comment below.

 We, at www.AstroSage.com, wish you and your family a very happy Mahashivratri!